Students at the University can experience and view hazing from a variety of perspectives:

 As a student leader, your club or organization may be evaluating practices concerning membership.
 As part of this evaluation, student leaders should consider alternatives to hazing.
-The staff in the Office of the Dean of Students, Student Activities, and Fraternity & Sorority Life are available to assist and support student leaders as they assess and evaluate membership practices.
-Your organization can also request a Positive Organization Expectations presentation to begin open dialogue about the values of your organization and the impact that hazing has on students.
+The staff in the Office of the Dean of Students, Student Engagement, and Fraternity & Sorority Life are available to assist and support student leaders as they assess and evaluate membership practices.

 As someone who may have experienced or witnessed hazing, there is a cross-function team of University stakeholders who are working to advance a hazing prevention and education framework.
 Report hazing here.